-Images can be broadly categorized as belonging to one of two types of image states: unrendered and rendered.
+Images can be broadly categorized into two types of image states: unrendered and rendered.
 Images in an unrendered image state are directly related to the colorimetry of a real or hypothetical original scene.
 Images in a rendered image state are representations of the colorimetry of an output image, such as a print or a CRT display.
-Over the years, many device-dependent and device-independent color encodings have been used to represent images in both of these image states.
+Over the years, many device-dependent, and device-independent color encodings have been used to represent images in both of these image states.
 This has resulted in a host of interoperability problems between various systems.
-There would be a significant advantage to standardizing on a small number of color encodings for the purposes of storage, interchange and manipulation of digital images.
-While the recently agreed upon sRGB color encoding specification is one important step towards such standardization, there is also a need to define standard color encodings that are not limited by the color gamut of any specific device.
-This article will describe a family of new color encodings that have been developed to address this need.
-A new color encoding specification known as Reference Output Medium Metric RGB (ROMM RGB) is defined for representing rendered or output-referred images, and a companion color encoding specification, known as Reference Input Medium Metric RGB (RIMM RGB), is defined for representing unrendered or scene-referred images.
+There would be a significant advantage to standardizing on a small number of color encodings for the purposes of storage, interchange, and manipulation of digital images.
+While the recently agreed upon sRGB color encoding is one important piece of this puzzle, there is also a need to define standard color encodings that are not limited by the color gamut of any specific device.
+This paper will describe a family of new color encodings that have been developed to address this need.
+A new color encoding specification known as Reference Output Medium Metric RGB (ROMM RGB) is defined for representing rendered images, and a companion color encoding specification, known as Reference Input Medium Metric RGB (RIMM RGB), is defined for representing unrendered scene image data.
+These color encodings are both based on the same additive color space, which is defined by a set of imaginary primaries.